marekborowiec/AMAS/README.md

 If this was the `partitions.txt` file from the example command above, `AMAS` would write three output files called `concat_AApos1&2.nex`, `concat_AApos3.nex`, and `concat_28SautapoInDels.nex`.
 The partitions file will be parsed correctly as long as there is no text prior to the partition name (`CHARSET AApos1&2` or `DNA, AApos1&2` will not work) and commas separate ranges or individual sites in each partition.

 ### Creating replicate data sets
-With `AMAS` you can create concatenated alignments from a proportion of randomly chosen alignments that can be used for, for example, a phylogenetic jackknife analysis.
+With `AMAS` you can create concatenated alignments from a number of randomly chosen alignments that can be used for, for example, a phylogenetic jackknife analysis.
 Say you have 1000 phylip files, each containing a single aligned locus, and you want to create 200 replicate phylip alignments, each built from 100 loci randomly chosen from all the input files.
 You can do this by supplying the `-r` or `--replicate` followed by the number of replicates (in this case `200`) and number of alignments (`100`).
 Remember to supply the output format with `-u` if you want it to be other than fasta:
 ```
 python3 AMAS.py -d dna -f phylip -i *phy -r 200 100 -u phylip
 ```